-1. ‘Multimedia’ – the key skillset required by employers today.
-Modern journalists have to become fluent in print, audio, video, design and online formats
+- ‘Multimedia’ – the key skillset required by employers today.
+Modern journalists have to become fluent in print, audio, video, design and online formats.

-2. Get social – become well-practised in blogging and social media.
-Learn everything you can about exploiting the visual potential of online networking and promotional tools
+- Get social – become well-practised in blogging and social media.
+Learn everything you can about exploiting the visual potential of online networking and promotional tools.

-3. Excellent written English – this is a must.
-Read all the relevant media you can get your hands on and carefully review their presentation of both high and low-end fashion markets
+- Excellent written English – this is a must.
+Read all the relevant media you can get your hands on and carefully review their presentation of both high and low-end fashion markets.

-4. Stay strong – fashion journalism demands resilience, focus and passion.
+- Stay strong – fashion journalism demands resilience, focus and passion.
 Starting any new career places you at the beginning of a journey.
-It’s vital you listen, learn and handle knockbacks positively
+It’s vital you listen, learn and handle knockbacks positively.

-5. Think differently – don’t limit your creativity to catwalk trends.
-Smartwatches are just one example - wearable tech that will undoubtedly become much talked-about future fashion items
+- Think differently – don’t limit your creativity to catwalk trends.
+Smartwatches are just one example - wearable tech that will undoubtedly become much talked-about future fashion items.

-Roger Tredre is former editor-in-chief of WGSN, the online fashion trends and research business, and a past arts correspondent at The Observer and fashion correspondent at The Independent.
-To find out more about Regent’s University London’s new Diploma in Fashion Journalism click HERE.
+Roger Tredre is former editor-in-chief of WGSN, the online fashion trends and research business, and a past arts correspondent at the Observer and fashion correspondent at the Independent.